 Parents who participate in the education of their children have the reward of knowing they have contributed in a very full way to enriching the lives of their children.
 In addition to the reward, Center for Family Resources offers incentives for parents to become involved in the program.

-- Gain valuable work experience: The time you spend volunteering looks great on a resume, and you may learn skills that will enable you to gain employment.
+- The time you spend volunteering looks great on a resume, and you may learn skills that will enable you to gain employment.

-- Volunteer Recognition Brunch: Parents and others who volunteer over and above are recognized at a yearly luncheon.
+- Parents and others who volunteer over and above are recognized at a yearly luncheon.